Help foster cultural, social and economic integration between migrants, refugees and South Africans.

 - Women’s Platform: A multi-national network of women that strengthens individuals to enhance economic independence and integration into the broader South African community.

 In order for a multifaceted NGO to run smoothly, they need the assistance of capable, willing, and flexible people to assist with a variety of day to day tasks.
 This Migrants and Refugee Charity Internship is an all-round internship.
 It introduces you to a wide range of duties while familiarizing you with all the different aspects of this nonprofit organization.
 You will learn how to work in an NGO environment, get to interact with people of diverse cultures and gain insight into the different project areas.

 - English School – Filling in for absent English School teachers, tutoring students, assisting with extra-curricular activities where needed and providing English School resource support.

 - Reception – Covering the reception area for a period of time daily when the receptionist is away from the desk; assisting the Receptionist with various tasks.

-- Creative and Organizational Projects – Plan and execute a variety of hands-on projects around the Centre, such as designing and creating flyers and posters for programmes and events, developing tools and resources for programmes and clients, and planning and organising events.
+- Creative and Organizational Projects – Plan and execute a variety of hands-on projects around the Centre, such as designing and creating flyers and posters for programmes and events, developing tools and resources for programmes and clients, and planning and organizing events.